hammerlab/immune-infiltrate-explorations/README.md

 * Collect training/ground truth data from existing papers that we can use
 * Prototype new deconvolution models.

 See Summary.ipynb for an overview of the analysis.
+Here's also [the latest project review](https://docs.google.com/presentation/d/1VSIKzc2ygqsOmjYErKSdegzSrqOFhIXRgOGJtcak8VU/edit?usp=sharing).

 (Summary.html is a snapshot of Summary.ipynb with better rendering of the table of contents than Github's rendering of Summary.ipynb.
 It's also saved into gh-pages and hosted at www.hammerlab.org/immune-infiltrate-explorations/Summary.html.
 The table of contents is made by the TOC jupyter nbextension.)